Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 It does not matter whether they betted or not.
 Removing the ![](https://i.imgur.com/LqZbyj6.png) reaction will also cause the user to be removed from the game even if they did not place a bet.
 The reverse is also true.

 #### Using commands
-A user can simply leave the game by typing `!freeforall leave`.
+A user can  leave the game by typing `!freeforall leave`, any placed bet will be refunded.

 ### Changing bets
 If a user wants to change their bet, they first must leave the game and then re-join it with their new bet.